-The symptoms of vertigo vary in severeness from person to person.
+The symptoms of Meniere's disease vary in severeness from person to person.
 Some individuals can be completely debilitated by the disease while others experience symptoms only once or twice a year.
-Other symptoms of Meniere's disease include:
+Symptoms of Meniere's disease include:

 - fluctuating hearing loss